inFlow’s API

 https://cloudapi.inflowinventory.com/{{companyId}}/sales-orders?filter[orderDate]={“fromDate“:“2021-03-01“,“toDate“:“2021-04-03“}&filter[isActive]=true&filter[smart]=18

-Filtering is a great way to only return the information you want.
-Most requests can be filtered using various different filters.
+Filtering is a great way to return only the information you want.
+Most requests can be filtered using various filters.
 The documentation shows which filter can be applied to each request.

-In this example, we request sales orders from March 1st, 2021, to April 3rd, 2021, but only to return active or non-canceled orders and any containing the number 18.
+In this example, we request sales orders from March 1st, 2021, to April 3rd, 2021, but only for active or non-canceled orders that contain the number 18.

 filter[smart]=18 is a special filter that will search across multiple fields.
-In the case of sales orders, this will search both the order number and the customer name for the number 18 and give results based on that.
-The smart filter will search different fields based on which endpoint you are calling, and check the documentation for fields it searches across.
+For sales orders, this will search both the order number and the customer name for the number 18 and return results based on that.
+The smart filter will search different fields based on the endpoint you are calling and check the documentation to determine which fields it searches across.

 Include & Pagination